Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Iowa

-University of Iowa requires drone operators to obtain approval from the Department of Public Safety and Environmental Health & Safety before conducting any UAS operations on campus.
-Kinnick Stadium operates a TFR during Hawkeye football games.
+The University of Iowa requires drone operators to obtain approval from the Department of Public Safety and Environmental Health & Safety before operating on campus.
+Kinnick Stadium (home of the Hawkeyes football team) has a temporary flight restriction (TFR) during football games and other major athletic events.

 YesDepartment of Public Safety / Environmental Health & Safety — ehs@uiowa.edu